 Does Just Bare® chicken contain any allergens?

-Our Just Bare® Natural and Organic chicken does not contain added solution or ingredients, is gluten free and does not contain allergens.
+- FRESH CHICKEN – Just Bare® Natural and Organic Fresh Chicken products do not contain added solution or ingredients, are gluten free and do not contain allergens.

 How do I know my chicken is properly cooked?